oduameh/Hyper-docs/VDR management.md

 curl -X DELETE "http://localhost:8080/cloud-agent/vdr/entries?url=<ENCODED_VDR_URL>"
 ```

-Similar to resolving the data, we now change the HTTP method to `DELETE` to deactivate the VDR entry.
-The response status should be 200, indicating a successful operation.
+Changing the method to `DELETE` deactivates the entry and returns HTTP 200 on success.

-After trying to resolve the VDR entry in step 3, the response should be
+Resolving the entry after deletion produces a not-found error:

 ```json
 {